Progesterone Hormone Therapy to Prevent Premature Birth & Birth Injuries

 Contraindications and Side Effects of Progesterone Therapy

 Minor side effects of a progesterone shot during pregnancy are related to the route of administration, and include injection site reactions and vaginal irritation or discharge.
 Oral progesterone can induce sleepiness, fatigue and headache.
-Progesterone is contraindicated when a woman has arterial disease, liver disease and undiagnosed vaginal bleeding.
+Progesterone is contraindicated when a woman has arterial disease, liver disease, or undiagnosed vaginal bleeding.